SatherWS/Micro-Cloud/README.md

 This GitHub repository contains source code for project management software.
 It's a intranet web application to be used for task delegation, task management, general note taking and more.
 This project is currently a work in progress, in the future this site may be publically hosted.

 ## TODO
-- [ ] Adjust note editing textarea for mobile viewing
+- [X] Adjust note editing textarea for mobile viewing
-- [ ] Adjust gradient headers
 - [ ] Fix file path errors in bonus apps
 - [ ] Move mood rating system to bonus apps
 - [ ] Implement user authentication